 We may earn a commission when you buy through links in our articles.
 Learn more.

-Experience an FPS from a whole new perspective as we take a look at the Bodycam release date and its upcoming early access playtest.
+Experience an FPS from a whole new perspective as we take a look at the Bodycam release date and its latest trailers.

 What is the Bodycam release date?
 Just when you thought you’ve seen it all in the FPS genre, now and then a new game comes around to remind you that there’s more to be discovered.
 The idea of a shooter that takes place from the perspective of a body camera isn’t entirely new, but this is the first time players have had a chance to go hands-on with this type of game.

-When Unrecord, the first game to use the body cam perspective, people were quick to point out that the footage might be fake due to its lifelike visuals.
+With Unrecord, the first game to use the body cam perspective, people were quick to point out that the footage might be fake due to its lifelike visuals.
 Unlike Unrecord, Bodycam was first shown off to the public with an early access test, so we know for a fact that it’s real.
 Built using Unreal Engine 5, this highly realistic FPS game gives players a new perspective to experience gun combat.
-Here’s what you need to know about the Bodycam release date, including the latest on the gameplay and when to expect the next early access playtest.
+Here’s what you need to know about the Bodycam release date, including the latest on the gameplay.

 Bodycam release date estimate